hmkcode/hmkcode.github.io/_posts/ai/2018-02-15-backpropagation-step-by-step.markdown

 ## Overview

-In this post, we will use a neural network with two inputs, two hidden neurons and one output neuron.
+In this post, we will use a neural network with two inputs layer, one hidden layer with two neurons and one output layer with a single neuron that predicts the output.

 ![android-tabs]({{ "http://hmkcode.github.io/images/ai/nn1.png" | absolute_url }})